Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

 \subsubsection{Algebras over operads}

+As in \Cref{sec:monads-from-operads}, we will continue to assume that all of our operads are defined in simplicial sets.
+We will say an operad is cofibrant if it is cofibrant in the model structure associated to the graded simplicial algebraic theory discussed in \Cref{rmk:operads-in-sSet-is-algebraic}.
+This is the same model structure considered in \cite[\S~3.3.1]{BeM03}.

+Suppose that $\cC$ is a simplicial symmetric monoidal model category satisfying the hypotheses of \Cref{prop:algebras-over-an-operad-is-bicomplete}.
+As shown in \Cref{sec:monads-from-operads}, this assumption implies that the category of $\sO$-algebras in $\sC$ is equivalent to a simplicial category of $T_{\sO}$-algebras.
+We will say that $\sO$ is \emph{admissible} if $T_{\sO}$ is a simplicial Quillen monad such that $\sC_{T_{\sO}}$ has a right induced model structure.
-\begin{prop} Let $T$ be a monad acting on a symmetric monoidal model category $\cC$, and suppose that \begin{hypothenumerate} \item $\cC$ satisfies the conditions of \Cref{prop:algebras-over-an-operad-is-bicomplete}, \item geometric realization commutes with the symmetric monoidal structure on $\cC$, \item $T$ arises from a cofibrant admissible operad (see \cite{BeM03}), \item and one of the following conditions holds: \begin{hypothenumerate} \item The underlying category $\cC$ is $\sSet^{S}$ for some set $S$. \item Relative cell complexes in $\cC$ are monomorphisms and for every $T$-algebra $Y$ which is cellular in $\cC$, the unit map $Y\rightarrow TY$ is a cellular inclusion. \item For every $T$-algebra $Y$ which is cofibrant in $\cC$, the unit map $Y\rightarrow TY$ is the cofibrant inclusion of a summand and $\cC$ is pointed. \end{hypothenumerate} \end{hypothenumerate}

-Then the $T$-algebra spectral sequence of \Cref{thm:main} can be applied to any $X,Y\in \cC_T$. \end{prop} \begin{proof} The hypotheses of \Cref{prop:algebras-over-an-operad-is-bicomplete} ensure that $\cC_T$ is a bicomplete simplicial category.
-The definition of admissibility \cite[\S 4]{BeM03} is, essentially, that \Cref{prop:model-cat-algebras} can be applied to show that $T$ is Quillen. \Cref{rem:commuting-with-geometric-realization} and the assumption that geometric realization commutes with the monoidal structure shows that $T$ commutes with geometric realization.
+\begin{prop} Let $\cC$ be a symmetric monoidal simplicial model category satisfying the hypotheses of \Cref{prop:algebras-over-an-operad-is-bicomplete}.
+Let $T$ be the monad associated to a cofibrant admissible operad and suppose that \begin{hypothenumerate} \item geometric realization commutes with the symmetric monoidal structure on $\cC$ and \item one of the following conditions holds: \begin{hypothenumerate} \item The underlying category $\cC$ is $\sSet^{S}$ for some set $S$. \item $\cC$ is cofibrantly generated, relative cell complexes in $\cC$ are monomorphisms, for each cellular $X\in \cC$ the unit map $X\rightarrow TX$ is a cellular inclusion, and the object underlying each cellular $T$-algebra is a cellular object of $\cC$. \item $\cC$ is pointed, for each cofibrant $X\in \cC$ the unit map $X\rightarrow TX$ is a cofibration and the inclusion of a summand, and the the object underlying each cofibrant $T$-algebra is cofibrant in $\cC$. \end{hypothenumerate} \end{hypothenumerate} Then the $T$-algebra spectral sequence can be applied to any $X,Y\in \cC_T$.
+Moreover if $\cC_T$ is cofibrantly generated, then the spectral sequence is functorial in $X$ and $Y$. \end{prop} \begin{proof} \Cref{prop:algebras-over-an-operad-is-bicomplete} shows that $\cC_T$ is a bicomplete simplicial category.
+By definition of admissibility, $T$ is simplicial Quillen.
+Since geometric realization commutes with the monoidal structure, we can apply \Cref{prop:commuting-with-geometric-realization} to \eqref{eq:monad-associated-to-operad} and see that $T$ commutes with geometric realization.